huseyinozenalbayrak/flutter-quiz-app/README.md

 - Multiple-choice quiz with dynamic question flow
 - Live score tracking and result summary
 - Clean UI with gradient backgrounds
-- Fully responsive and runs on iOS, Android, and Web
+- Fully responsive and runs on iOS and Android
 - Demonstrates key Flutter concepts like:
   - `StatefulWidget` vs `StatelessWidget`
   - `setState()` and state updates